onionshare/onionshare/docs/source/install.rst

     pkg install py39-onionshare

+For additional information and details about the FreeBSD pre-built packages, please refer to its `official Handbook section about pkg <https://docs.freebsd.org/en/books/handbook/ports/#pkgng-intro>`_.

 Manual port Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^

 To install the FreeBSD port, change directory to the `ports collection <https://freebsd.org/ports/>`_ you must have checked out before and run the following::

     make -s -C www/onionshare all install clean

+For additional information and details about the FreeBSD ports collection, please refer to its `official Handbook section about ports <https://docs.freebsd.org/en/books/handbook/ports/#ports-using>`_.

 .. _verifying_sigs: